 In this study, we apply a global MHD model to infer the most likely configuration of the solar corona (and by extension, the inner heliosphere) that is consistent with the observations associated with the Maunder Minimum.
 In section 2, we review, re-analyze, and extend previous studies of the limited, and often indirect observations of the period between 1645 and 1715.
-Our purpose is not to argue for a particular interpretation, but to identify and assess possible interpretations and estimate their uncertainties, even qualitatively.
+Our purpose is not to argue for a particular interpretation, but to identify and assess possible interpretations and estimate their uncertainties, even if the best we can achieve is a qualitative assessment.
 In Section 3, we introduce a set of possible configurations of the photospheric magnetic field that may have existed during the Maunder minimum, and use them to drive MHD simulations.
-In Section 4, we describe our MHD formalism, paying particular attention to the unique aspects that make it applicable and relevant for studying the Maunder Minimum.
-In Section 4.4, we describe the model results and relate them to the 'observations,' allowing us to refute some configurations, whilst finding support for others.
-In Section 4.5, we develop a simple Bayesian, or conditional argument to assess the two principal hypotheses, which, while not definitively supporting or refuting either, does provide a heuristic way to weigh the various pieces of evidence.
+We describe our MHD formalism, paying particular attention to the unique aspects that make it applicable and relevant for studying the Maunder Minimum.
+In Section 4.4, we describe the model results and relate them to the 'observations, ' observations, allowing us to refute some configurations, whilst finding support for others.
 Finally, in Section 5 we summarize the main points of this study, and discuss the implications in terms of both understanding the Maunder Minimum and other periods of inactivity, the likelihood of future grand minima, and the possible correlation between such intervals and terrestrial climate.

-2. "Observations" during the Maunder Minimum
+2. Observations during the Maunder Minimum

-Although a number studies since J. Eddy's landmark paper (Eddy 1976) have revised, and refined our interpretation of the available but limited "observations" associated with the Maunder minimum, it is worth reviewing them here, both to point out where they led to definitive inferences and where they remain ambiguous.
+Although a number studies since J. Eddy's landmark paper (Eddy 1976) have revised , and refined our interpretation of the available but limited observations associated with the Maunder minimum, it is worth reviewing them here, both to point out where they led to definitive inferences and where they remain ambiguous.
 Additionally, it affords us an opportunity to offer our own interpretation.

-The "observations" we consider here are: (1) the sunspot time series; (2) aurora reports; (3) cosmic ray fluxes as inferred from 10-Be and 14-C records; and (4) eclipse observations.
+The observations we consider here are: (1) the sunspot time series; (2) aurora reports; (3) cosmic ray fluxes as inferred from 10-Be and 14-C ^{10}Be and ^{14}C records; and (4) eclipse observations.
 Figure 1 summarizes the first three of these records stretching back from near-present day to the Maunder minimum.
 In the following subsections, we consider each in more detail.

 2.1.
-Sunspot "Observations"
+Sunspot Observations

-Figure 1(a) summarizes the sunspot record back in time to 1610 (Svalgaard 2011).
-This is the parameter that originally defined the Maunder minimum, although the numbers themselves have undergone significant revision since they were first analyzed by G. Spörer and E. W. Maunder in the 1890's (Sporer 1887; Maunder 1894).
+Figure 1(a) summarizes the sunspot record back in time to 1610 (Svalgaard 2011) (Lockwood et al. 201 This is the parameter that originally defined the Maunder minimum, although the numbers themselves have undergone significant revision since they were first analyzed by G. Spörer and E. W. Maunder in the late 19th century (Sporer 1887; Maunder 1894).
 As a practical definition, we follow the consensus of identifying the Maunder minimum as the time period between ~ 1645 and $\sim 1700 - 1715$ when sunspots all but disappeared.
 It is important to emphasize, however, that they did not disappear entirely; there were isolated observations of sunspots throughout this period.
-On the other hand, there were intervals of up to 25 years with virtually no sunspots being reported (Soon & Yaskell 2003).